NATO, Serb Leaders Talk Peace

 Jackson, commander of close to 16,000 NATO troops already in Macedonia preparing to enter Kosovo as part of that force, put his headquarters in Skopje on 24-hour notice.

 It was Jackson who arrived first at the Blace meeting, followed by a European Union delegation.
-A short time later, five sedans carrying the Yugoslav delegation pulled up to the coffeehouse.
+A short time later, five sedans carrying the Yugoslav delegation pulled up to the coffeehouse reserved for the talks.

 Clifford said the delegates were working through detailed documents laying out NATO’s terms for the troop pullout from Kosovo, and both sides were taking care to make sure translations for the Yugoslav delegation were precise.